 In the spring of 2020, when New Hampshire schools were ordered to transition to remote learning with very little notice, District stakeholders adjusted quickly to the situation.
+Now, a year later, we are looking to open our schools to full time on-site learning.
 Now that schools across our state are making plans to reopen, we have the benefit of some experience with remote learning and some time to plan for our transition back to school.
 Three interrelated committees (Governance, Teaching & Learning, and Operations & Logistics) have been working to develop ideas and consider what options are advantageous as well as feasible.

-This document is intended to help all stakeholders, especially parents and guardians, understand the District's plan to reopen school in the fall of 2020.
-The decisions made in the process of developing this plan are based on the local context of our community and facilities as well as the New Hampshire Grades K-12 Back to School Guidance (July 2020).
+This document is intended to help all stakeholders, especially parents and guardians, understand the District's plan to reopen school full time on-site on May 3, 2021. in the fall of 2020.
+The decisions made in the process of developing this plan are based on the local context of our community and facilities as well as the New Hampshire Grades K-12 Back to School Guidance (July 2020 March 2021) and official updates from the New Hampshire Department of Health and Human Services.

 Many Raymond School District stakeholders had the opportunity to provide input that strongly influenced the development of this plan.
 The District would like to sincerely thank the Raymond School Board, the members of 2020 Back to School Governance, Teaching & Learning, and Operations & Logistics Committees and the entire administrative team as well as members of many subject-specific work groups for the time and attention that was devoted to the development of this plan.
+The District would also like to thank the Raymond School Board and other key stakeholders who provided feedback to inform updates to this plan as the COVID-19 situation changed over time.